Zal0/ZGB/README.md

 - The maximum sprites size is 32x32
 - It only lets you choose a palette for the whole metasprite

-Luckily you can overcome these limitations by using your preferred pixel art software and then export your data as a spritesheet
+Luckily you can overcome these limitations by using your preferred pixel art software and then export your data as a png spritesheet

 As with gbr sprites a .meta file can be created to pass arguments to png2asset.
-Contrary to gbr sprites this .meta file won't be created automatically so it is important that you create a it and at least indicate the sprite dimensions (or it will be exported as a single sprite)
+Unlike gbr sprites this .meta file won't be created automatically so it is important that you create it and at least indicate the sprite dimensions (or the entire spritesheet will be exported as a single sprite).

+There should only be one line in .meta files with no line break at the end
 ```
 -sw 32 -sh 16
 ```